Wajeeha-Ansar/Person_RE-ID/README.md

 # Two stream CNN-RNN network with attentive pooling for Person re-ID
 ## Summary:
 We perform video re-ID by using two streams, each stream is siamese based.
 RGB and optical flows are separately treat as input to learn spatial and temporal information separately.
-We apply attentive pooling on our base model available at:                     https://github.com/niallmcl/Recurrent-Convolutional-Video-ReID.
+We apply attentive pooling on our base Paper: "Recurrent Convolutional Network for Video-based Person Re-Identification".
 In end we fuse the output of two streams to fully utilized features maps.
 ## Step#1 Environment setting
 - i): For this code to run you must have Torch7 installed with the nn, nnx, cunn, rnn, image,        	optim and cutorch pacakges.
 - ii): You must have an Nvidia GPU in order to use CUDA.
 See http://torch.ch/ for details.